Topic Clusters for SEO Content Strategy

 Simply stated, a topic cluster is a way of thematically grouping content.
 Topic clusters consist of a core topic or “pillar page” and related subtopic or “cluster” content pages.
 The cluster pages link back to the pillar page and also to each other.

+Creating a topic cluster involves the construction of pillar and cluster pages.
 A pillar page is generally a long-form content page that is rich in information and covers a broad topic.
 The cluster content pages cover more detailed and specific topics that fall under the umbrella of the pillar page.
 Here is a great video from the content marketing platform Hubspot on topic clusters.

 Above: Sample Topic Cluster for “Workout Routines”

-At Noble Studios, we’ve been successfully leveraging topic clustering for our clients since 2015, with the help of the enterprise SEO platform, BrightEdge.
+At Noble Studios, we’ve been successfully leveraging topic clustering for our SEO clients since 2015, with the help of the enterprise SEO platform, BrightEdge.
 Internally, we’ve called the approach content siloing, until this year, but the concept is exactly the same.
 By creating a semantic relationship and hierarchy between pieces of content, we have consistently provided both a better user experience and stronger signals to the search engines on which topics our client’s sites have authority in.

 The idea for content silos (aka, topic clusters) stemmed from our work in the travel industry, working with a dozen top-tier destination marketing organizations (DMOs).
 We noticed that while these organizations tended to have a large overall footprint and strong page 1 and 2 rankings in the search engines, the top spots for many topics remained elusive.
 An example of this would be a search for area dining options.
 Despite the high quality content on the destination site, the top rankings were held by sites such as Yelp, OpenTable and others that focus specifically on restaurants and dining-related content.
 As we analyzed site structure, internal linking and overall content quality, we made several key findings: